-No drinking water is available at the park at this time.
+Please do not drink the water at the park.
 Restrooms and showers are open.

 Opened & Dedicated July 1, 1961